Public Safety Division

 Mental Health Section

 The Mental Health Section works to protect residents of the District from harm by facilitating access to mental health treatment.
-The Section connects individuals to treatment in two ways:
+Through its robust litigation practice, the Section connects individuals to treatment and supports by:

-- The Section can seek involuntary detention for emergency mental health treatment and civil commitment of people who refuse voluntary treatment and, as a result, are likely to injure themselves or others.
+- seeking involuntary detention for emergency mental health treatment and civil commitment of people who refuse voluntary treatment and are likely to injure themselves or others; and

-- The Section can seek the appointment of a guardian and/or conservator for persons believed to be incapacitated and in need of a decision-maker to assist in making choices about their mental health or medical treatment.
-In particular, a guardian can consent to the use of medication, medical examination and procedures, and can assist in obtaining housing or benefits for incapacitated individuals.
+- seeking the appointment of a guardian and/or conservator for persons believed to be incapacitated and in need of a decision-maker to assist in making choices about their mental health or medical treatment.
+A guardian can consent to the use of medication, medical examination and procedures, and can assist in obtaining housing or other benefits for incapacitated individuals.

 The Mental Health Section performs a variety of other critical functions, including:

-- Educating the public about OAG’s role in protecting public safety and the free services available to residents seeking mental health treatment, and encouraging people suffering from mental illness to seek voluntary treatment.
+- Educating the public about OAG’s role in protecting public safety and the free services available to residents seeking mental health treatment, and encouraging people who need mental health treatment to seek it.

 - Working with the United States Attorney’s Office to ensure that individuals arrested for criminal behavior, but who are legally incompetent to be prosecuted because of mental illness, are evaluated for their appropriateness for civil commitment.